ABT (TV station): Relay stations

 As of 2021 there is a large number of transmitters broadcasting a number of ABC channels.

 Local programming

-ABC News Tasmania is presented by Guy Stayner on weeknights with a rotation of presenters on weekends, with weeknight bulletins also incorporate national finance segment presented by Alan Kohler in Melbourne.
+ABC News Tasmania is presented by Guy Stayner on weeknights and Sabra Lane on weekends, with weeknight bulletins also incorporate national finance segment presented by Alan Kohler in Melbourne.
 The half hour bulletin is produced in Hobart and airs at 7pm each night.